vshpotter/microsoft-365-docs/microsoft-365/syntex/set-up-content-understanding.md

 > As of July 1, 2023, per-user licenses are no longer available for purchase.
 You will need to [set up pay-as-you-go billing](syntex-azure-billing.md).<br><br>
 > **Per-user licenses purchased before July 1, 2023, can still be assigned to new users.** After existing per-user licenses expire, you will need to opt-in to Syntex [pay-as-you-go billing](syntex-azure-billing.md).

-This article is for organizations who have existing per-user licenses and want to assign them to users.
-For an overview of licensing options for Microsoft Syntex, see [Licensing for Microsoft Syntex](syntex-licensing.md).
+This article is for organizations who have existing per-user licenses for Microsoft Syntex and want to assign them to users.
+For an overview of licensing options, see [Licensing for Microsoft Syntex](syntex-licensing.md).

 <!---
 ## Plan for per-user licenses